65 Things You Must Do & See at Disney World

 25- Watch Finding Nemo the Musical (Animal Kingdom).
 Amazingly talented actors not only sing their parts but do it while holding the large puppets–and sometimes from cables swinging wildly in the air!

 26- Fantasmic!
 (Disney Hollywood Studios).
 It’s a terrific show that includes lights and fireworks and characters and water (oh my!).
 It’s a bit dark for real small kids as it features a battle between the “evil” Disney characters and the heroes, but it is so creative–showing movie clips against screens of water.
 Moms recommend the Fantasmic!
-Dining Package as guest who dine at select restaurants are given priority seating.
+Dining Package as guests who dine at select restaurants are given priority seating.
 This minimizes wait time and ensures that you will get to see this popular show.
 Note to parents with young children – this show may be too intense for little ones.

 27- Ride the Rock ‘n Roller Coaster (Disney Hollywood Studios).
 This coaster literally takes your breath away as you hop aboard your StretchLimo!